pradeepvemulakonda/snomed-groovy/README.md

 # snomed-groovy
 Groovy script to load snomed data into a neo4j container

+> Prerequistes: You need to install
+* Neo4j at port location: "bolt://localhost:7687", userName: "neo4j", password: "neo4j or what ever you have".Change it in ApplicationProperties
+* Install elastic search at the default port

+As Neo4j does not index the text, we are using elastic search to index the text and use the conceptId to zero in a node in Neo4j.
+Once we and on a node we can navigaon te the graph to get the required data and relationships.

 Create a simple to setup - set of docker container to populate snomed-ct data into the Neo4j Database.

 This code does the following